verticalsoftware/vertical-pipelines/README.md

 builder.UseMiddleware<MyMiddleware>(loggerFactory.CreateLogger<MyMiddleware>());
 ```

+> 📝 Note
+>
+> The `UseMiddleware` overloads also have versions that accept `IServiceProvider` which resolve dependencies automatically.

 #### Per-invocation dependencies

-Providing dependencies to invocations of the middleware is more nuanced because `PipelineDelegate<TContext>` does not have the means to pass a service provider directly, therefore one has to be available in the context.
+Providing dependencies to invocations of `Invoke`/`InvokeAsync` requires more consideration because `PipelineDelegate<TContext>` does not have the means to pass a service provider directly, therefore one has to be available in the context.
 This is accomplished using the `IApplicationServices` interface.

 > 📝 Note
 >